A pair-based approximation for simplicial contagion: Mean-field SIS models

-System \eqref{eq:pairwise_SIS_MF_exact} is exact but not closed.
-Different approximations of the triplet densities have been proposed to close the system at the pair level.
-The most common and studied one \cite{kiss2017mathematics} consists of writing the probability that a motif is in a given state as the product of the probabilities that its edges are in a certain state, normalized by the probabilities that the nodes in common to the pairs of edges are in a particular state.
-To illustrate it, let us first consider a triple of nodes $i$, $j$, and $z$, in states A, B, and C respectively, forming a wedge, so that node $j$ is connected to nodes $i$ and $z$, while $i$ and $z$ are not linked.
+System \eqref{eq:pairwise_SIS_MF_exact} is exact but not closed, as the equations governing the dynamics of $\langle SS\rangle$, $\langle SI\rangle$ and $\av{II}$ depend on the quantities $\av{ISI}$ and $\av{SSI}$.
+Therefore, various approximations of the densities of the triplets have been proposed to close the system at the pair level.
+Here, we use one of the most common and studied closures \cite{kiss2017mathematics}, which consists of writing the probability that a triplet is in a given state as the product of the probabilities that its edges are in a certain state, normalized by the probabilities that the nodes in common to the pairs of edges are in a particular state.
+A key point of this closure is to distinguish between open and closed triangles.
+In the first case, the three nodes, namely $x$, $y$, and $z$ form a wedge, that is, node $y$ is linked to nodes $x$ and $z$, but $x$ and $z$ are not connected.
+In the second case, there is a link also between $x$ and $z$ (we call this configuration, shortly, a triangle).

+Let us first consider the case in which three nodes $x$, $y$, and $z$ forming a wedge are in states A, B, and C, respectively.
 We can write the density of wedges in state $(A,B,C)$ as